LawrenceHan/DeeplinkNavigator/README.md

 ![Swift](https://img.shields.io/badge/Swift-3.0-orange.svg)

-DeeplinkNavigator can be used for mapping URL patterns with 2 kind of types: `DeeplinkNavigable` and `DeeplinkOpenHandler`. `DeeplinkNavigable` is a type which defines 3 initialization protocols: `StoryboardNavigable`, `XibNavigable`, `InitNavigable` (default init method for viewController). `DeeplinkOpenHandler` is a closure which can be executed.
+DeeplinkNavigator can be used for mapping URL patterns with 2 kind of types: `DeeplinkNavigable` and `DeeplinkOpenHandler`. `DeeplinkNavigable` is a protocol which has 3 sub-protocols: `StoryboardNavigable`, `XibNavigable`, `InitNavigable` (default init method for viewController). `DeeplinkOpenHandler` is a closure which can be executed.
 Both an initializer and a closure receive an URL and placeholder values.

 Getting Started
 ---------------